jhonsfran1165/jhonsfran1165/README.md

 - 🌱 I’m currently learning devsecops, SRE, Go
 - 💬 Ask me about any devops practice
 - 📫 How to reach me: jhonsfran@gmail.com
-- ⚡ Stack: Infra as code with terrform, pullumi and packer.
+- ⚡ Stack: Infra as code with terraform, pullumi and packer.
 Kubernetes and Docker.
 Nodejs, python, TS and JS